Slymeball/Figura-Wiki/docs/panel/trust.md

 # Quick Access

-The trust menu is where the limits on each avatar is set.
+The permission menu is where the limits on each avatar is set.

 ![](https://github.com/Slymeball/figura-wiki/blob/main/images/figura/panel/trust.png?raw=true)